 About The Filmmaker

-Zara Meerza is a British filmmaker and screenwriter based between London and Los Angeles.
+Zara Meerza is a British filmmaker, journalist, and screenwriter based between London and Los Angeles.

 Previously she's worked on projects for the BBC, BFI, Sky Arts, Arts Council UK, and Warp Films across feature films, festivals, interactive, VR and TV.
 She has a background in both the music and journalism industries and holds degrees in Art History from Cambridge University, University College London and the University of Manchester.

 In 2016 she was chosen by the BFI, BAFTA, All3Media, Creative Skillset and the National Film and Television School for various talent and development initiatives for diverse and underrepresented voices in film and TV.

 She was a 2017 Producers Guild of America Diversity Fellow, a 2017 Black List x Women In Film Episodic Lab Fellow, a 2017 Filmmaker-in-Residence at Arts, Letters & Numbers (New York).
 She was a 2018 Sheffield Doc Fest Future Producer, a 2018 ATX Television Festival & Black List TV Writing Program Fellow, and 2018 Screencraft Public Domain Winner.

 In 2017 she was also a Featured Writer on The Black List, a Finalist in the TCN Incubator and the 2018 Cinequest Screenwriting Award, a Semi-Finalist for the Sundance Episodic Storytelling Lab, the Screencraft Screenwriters Residency, the Screencraft Fellowship, the Screencraft Pilot Launch Award, as well as a Quarter-Finalist in the PAGE Awards.